mbvivek/DEAN-Stack/README.md

 #### Client
 Built on Angular - a powerful front-end framework.
 At first user needs to use `uport` app and scan the QR code on the login screen to login.

 After logging in, an example smart contract is written in solidity language.
-You can deploy the deploy a contract, fetch events from it, and update it.
+You can deploy a contract, fetch events from it, and update it.

 Every result of an action will be logged in the logs.